tmtsoftware/esw-vbds/README.md

 Akka streams are used in the tests on both client and server, with websockets in the middle.
 Obviously, if one of the subscribers is too slow, it will either have to buffer the received images, or skip some of them.
 Since the image data is sent in "chunks", just dropping a single websocket message would result in a corrupted image.
 The code would have to be smart enough to drop everything up until the next image.
+For this reason a client websocket acknowledgement message is currently required.

 In the current test-client implementation, the received data is saved to temp files, the file names are streamed to the receiver and each received file is deleted when done.